kamybagheri1998/hackathon/README.md

 Reflection:

-All in all, through dedication and discipline, I succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
-Utilizing pair programming, I encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.
+All in all, through dedication and discipline, we succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
+Utilizing pair programming, We encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.

 ## 5: Credits